-(That’s right, subtle- if someone can easily sense what you’re doing, the plan will likely backfire.
+(That’s right, subtle- if someone can quickly sense what you’re doing, the plan will likely backfire.
 No one wants to feel that they are being baited or pressured by taglines and exaggerations.)

 A good Bucket Brigade is catchy and conversational.

 It might lead in with a question (Is your web presence where you want it to be?) or a hypothetical statement (Imagine doubling your business in just months!)

 A Bucket Brigade might also answer its question, as we did above.
 (Do you know why?
 Let me tell you!)
 If readers are curious, they will follow the line of questioning to learn the answer.

 Bucket Brigades do not only apply to the written subject matter.
 That’s right; images are a valid way to keep readers engrossed.
 Not only will they attract more people in the first place, but they can also increase share rates.